SunXQlab/ST-deconvoulution/README.md

 the choice of normalization.
 Moreover, we propose a new ensemble learning-based deconvolution method (EnDecon) by integrating multiple individual methods for more accurate deconvolution.
 The main steps of benchamrking pipeline include:
-1) we employed two staregies to generate synthetic ST datasets with known cell type compositions as ground truth.
+1) We employed two staregies to generate synthetic ST datasets with known cell type compositions as ground truth.
 For single-cell resolution ST data, we adopted 'grid' method to simulated ST data.
-For scRNA-seq data, we firstly first mapped it to the spatial locations of ST data to synthesize single-cell resolution ST data, and then simulated spatial mixtures with known cell type proportions using the ‘grid’ method;<br>
+For scRNA-seq data, we firstly first mapped it to the spatial locations of ST data to synthesize single-cell resolution ST data, and then simulated spatial mixtures with known cell type proportions using the ‘grid’ method.<br>
-2) we investigated the robustness of different methods to sequencing depth, spot size, and the choice of normalization;<br>
+2) We investigated the robustness of different methods to sequencing depth, spot size, and the choice of normalization.<br>
-3) we used RMSE, PCC, JSD to evaluate the performance of the 14 computational methods in disentangling cell type contribution from a single capture spot based on the above synthetic ST datasets;<br>
+3) We used RMSE, PCC, JSD to evaluate the performance of the 14 computational methods in disentangling cell type contribution from a single capture spot based on the above synthetic ST datasets.<br>
-4) we developed an ensemble learning-based deconvolution method (EnDecon) for ST data by drawing on strengths from existing methods;<br>
+4) We developed an ensemble learning-based deconvolution method (EnDecon) for ST data by drawing on strengths from existing methods.<br>

 Datasets
 --------------------------